cekose/portfolio/_posts/2002-09-03-speech-rec-notes.md

 ## Waveform

-Speech signals are sound signals, defined as preassure variations travelling through the air.
+Speech signals are sound signals, defined as pressure variations travelling through the air.

 A speech signal is then represented by a sequence of numbers $ x_n $, which represent the relative air pressure at time-instant n∈ℕ.